Admentus64/Patcher64Plus-Tool/ReadMe.txt

 b) Free Mode and Inject ROM will not work with ROMs not meant for their console mode for the Wii's Virtual Console

-c) NES titles requires the console mode to be set to NES mode due to their ROM file being stored differently
+c) NES titles require the console mode to be set to NES mode due to their ROM file being stored differently